 - Using Pinterest and Tailwind analytics, research who your audience is.
 You can learn what topics our viewers are researching – use this information to your advantage!

 - Use Tailwind’s scheduler to pin in advance and save time

 Bottom line – you need to do a few different things if you want to succeed on Pinterest.

 Just because you create a beautiful pin doesn’t mean someone is going to see it.
 And just because you schedule your pins each day, viewers aren’t necessarily going to click on your pin if it doesn’t meet the criteria of a perfect pin.

-If you are a new blogger or an experienced blogger that has yet to tap into Pinterest’s resources and want to grow your traffic ASAP, make sure you check out my Pinterest Presence course.
+If you are a new blogger or an experienced blogger that has yet to tap into Pinterest’s resources and want to grow your traffic ASAP, the Monthly Pin Community is a great resource.